 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 What is an FHA cash-out refinance?

-- Funding a home improvement project
+- Funding home improvements

 - Covering higher education expenses